-The Microsoft development environment reflects the commitment and strategic importance of open source software.
+The Microsoft development now environment reflects the commitment and strategic importance of open source software.
 Visual Studio supports Linux; applications can be run in both Windows and Linux environments.
 Microsoft released PowerShell for Linux to provide tools that manage systems outside the Windows environment.
-MS Windows and Azure supports both Docker and Kubernetes container management.
-MS SQL Server on Linux will enable data to be exchanged with Windows Server on premises or through the cloud.
+MS Windows and Azure support both Docker and Kubernetes container management.
+MS SQL Server on Linux will enable data exchange with Windows Server on premises or through the cloud.

 Open Source Software - Market and Competition

 Information technology demographics have been driving data center diversity, cost reduction - ip: intellectual property, and complexity in IT infrastructure: commodity hardware, open

 protocols/open source projects, mergers, and acquisitions.
 There are very few organizations exclusively using the Microsoft operating system and development stack.
 Departments within large companies have mixed

 workloads: .NET and Linux/Java.
 There are Apache web servers and LAMP scripts being used with MS SQL Server or Active Directory for security and authentication.
 Microsoft's reluctant acceptance of Linux-variant

 environments started in 2008 by having MS Hyper-V and System Center tools operate with the open source environment.
 Without doing so, Microsoft would not be able to properly support

 and meet the requirements of MS Windows and .NET users.